togfoxy/MarsLander/README.md

 # Mars Lander

-A recreation of the 1979 Atari classic Lunar Lander with new game play.
+A re-creation of the 1979 Atari classic Lunar Lander with new game play.

 This is a LOVE2D community project with contributions from